 - In the event of a fish becoming irretrievably snagged the boat rule may where practical and if allowed by venue be applied.
 This will be at the discretion of the event organiser.
 For full details of the boat rule please see below

 - BOAT RULES The boat rule is used for fish care and safety.
-If a fish becomes irretrievably snagged the rod must be passed to an official who will make a decision as to whether the fish is indeed snagged.
-If it is deemed snagged, a boat, if available, may be launched into the water from the competitors swim and the line retrieved without harm to the fish.
-Only fishery officials / British Carp Cups officials are allowed to enter the boat and may take such items with them as they feel will assist in the job.
+If a fish becomes irretrievably snagged a competitor may call for the boat which if available will be launched from his swim.
+Only fishery or British Carp Cups officials are allowed to enter the boat and may take such items with them as they feel will assist in the job.
 The rod and competitor must stay on the bank and the fish, if freed, must be played and landed from the bank.
 A period of 10 minutes is allowed for the fish to be landed once it has been freed for the last time.
-The boat rule may only be applied once per peg per event unless over ruled by the fishery in which case you will be advised before the draw.
-In the event of it being required to be used more than once, any additional fish will not count towards your scores and the competitors will be advised to alter their angling practices to prevent this from happening again.
+The boat rule may be applied as often as is necessary, but competitors will be advised to alter their angling practices to prevent this from happening again.

 - If any competitor wants to make a complaint about the conduct or practice of another competitor they must do so to their marshal within 30 mins of any alleged infringement taking place.
-Any competitor wishing to challenge the results of an event or a decision made by a marshal at the event must do so to the organisers within 1 hour of the end of the competition and must make a formal written challenge / appeal to BCC HQ within 24 hours of the event concluding.
-The appeals procedure will then apply and the result will be provisional until the outcome by the adjudicating panel.
-The appeals procedure will be notified to all concerned parties as appropriate.
+Any competitor wishing to challenge the results of an event or a decision made by a marshal at the event must do so to the organisers within 1 hour of the end of the competition and must make a formal written challenge to BCC HQ within 24 hours of the event concluding.
+The result will be provisional until the outcome is decided.
+The result will be notified to all concerned parties asap.

 - Fishery rules apply unless otherwise amended to for the purposes of the event by the fishery manager / organiser.
 Please make yourselves aware of fishery rules and adhere to them.

 - If any pair is excluded from the competition no refund shall be given.
-If a pair has to cancel their entry a refund will only be given if an alternative team can fill their reserved entry place.
-If you fail to pay your required balance 6 weeks before the qualifier and without informing the organisers in writing then your full deposit will be lost and offered to someone else.
+If you fail to pay your required balance 6 weeks before the qualifier and without informing the organisers in writing then your place will be lost and offered to someone else.

 - Any pair not turning up for an event without giving 6 weeks written notice will lose all payments made.

-All of the British Carp Cup Regional Competition Rules apply, along with:
+All of the British Carp Cup Competition Rules apply, along with:

-- Qualification to this event will be automatic if you finish in the top four from each of the Northern, Midland and Southern Carp Cup Finals.
+- Qualification to this event will be automatic if you finish in the top three of any qualifier.

 - There will be an annual trophy which will have the winner’s names added every year.
-This will be kept by the reigning champions until the following years final, when it will be handed back.
+This will be kept by the reigning champions until a month before the final, when it will be handed back.

 - This is a one off 48 hr mixed pairs event.